 You can use the Str function to obtain the string value of the date in SQL date/time format, i.e., the following gets the string value of the current date/time:

 On Windows, the Regional and Language Options panel determines how dates are formatted.
-On OS X, the date formats are specified in the Languages & Region system preference panel.
+On macOS, the date formats are specified in the Languages & Region System Preferences panel.

 If you need to control the exact appearance of date/time information, the best way is to extract the information yourself and manage the formatting using string manipulation functions.